Parthi6/Parthi6/README.md

 </h1>

-<h4>I am Partheepan, pursuing a BSc Honours degree in Software Engineering at Sabaragamuwa University of Sri Lanka.
+<h4 align="center">I am Partheepan, pursuing a BSc Honours degree in Software Engineering at Sabaragamuwa University of Sri Lanka.
 I am keenly interested in the versatility of computing, and exploring various aspects of this dynamic field.
 </h4>